ovh/docs/pages/bare_metal_cloud/dedicated_servers/using_ipmi_on_dedicated_servers/guide.en-gb.md

 > [!primary]
 >
-> If the switch to the popup isn't done automatically, you can still click the `Go to console (SoL)`{.action} button.
+> If the switch to the popup does not happen automatically, you can still click the `Go to console (SoL)`{.action} button.
 >

 ![JavaScript SoL Opening](images/ipmi-sol-html-02.png){.thumbnail}